kylem-analytics/portfolio/README.md

 ## About Me

-I am a Finance major and Business Analytics graduate student at Elon University with experience in financial analysis, healthcare analytics, valuation, dashboard development, and statistical modeling.
+I am a Finance major and Business Analytics graduate from Elon University with experience in financial analysis, healthcare analytics, valuation, dashboard development, and statistical modeling.
 My interests include portfolio analytics, equity research, FP&A, investment analysis, and data-driven decision making.

 ## Featured Projects